-- 1) Take minutes at both EAB Officer meetings and EAB regular meetings.
-Minutes should be emailed weekly to the EAB Staff Adviser. - 2) Maintain the EAB Email List-serve. - 3) Create and maintain general EAB group contact lists. - S) Duties and Responsibilities of the Treasurer: - 1) Develop an annual and quarterly budget for EAB. - 2) Serve as main financial officer for EAB requisitions. - T) Duties and Responsibilities of the Historian: - 1) Maintain records of EAB volunteer activities, news, events, and campaigns. - 2) Develop an annual scrapbook that compiles the group's activities. - 3) Look into the history of EAB and note key facts from the past. - U) Duties and Responsibilities of the Representatives: - 1) Maintain consistent contact between EAB and the respective organization. - 2) Keep EAB informed of the respective organization's activities and projects. - 3) Representative assignments include, but are not limited to, the following: Coastal Fund, AS Recycling, The Green Initiative Fund, Campus Sustainability Committee. - 4) If voting membership is desired, the representative must formally commit to the Co-Chairs that he/she will fulfill voting membership requirements, established in section (G). - V) Duties and Responsibilities of the Coordinators: - 1) Coordinate associated activities assigned by EAB. - 2) Keep EAB informed of the progress of the activities. - 3) Coordinator assignments include, but are not limited to, the following: Adopt-a-Block, Hiking, EAB Garden. - 4) Send weekly reminder emails to all interested members. - 5) If voting membership is desired, the coordinator must formally commit to the Co-Chairs that he/she will fulfill voting membership requirements, established in section (G). - W) Duties and Responsibilities of the Working Group Leaders. - 1) Serve as the lead organizer for a project, to be approved and assigned by EAB. - 2) Keep EAB informed of the working group's progress. - 3) Keep record of names, emails, and numbers of participating members. - 4) Working groups and leadership roles will be developed by EAB as needed.

-5) If voting membership is desired, the working group leader must formally commit to the Co-Chairs that he/she will fulfill voting membership requirements, established in section (G).
+- 1) Maintain records of EAB volunteer activities, news, events, and campaigns. - 2) Develop an annual scrapbook that compiles the group's activities. - 3) Look into the history of EAB and note key facts from the past. - V) Duties and Responsibilities of the Human Rights Board Liaison: - 1) Attend all Human Rights Board meetings as a voting member, representing EAB's voice and views on environmental and social justice issues. - 2) Report to EAB on Human Rights Board activities and events. - 3) Assist with Human Rights Board activities and events, including Fall and Spring Human Rights Week and Winter special events. - 4) Work with EAB's Environmental Justice Coordinator to do joint projects. - W) Duties and Responsibilities of all Liaisons: - 1) Maintain consistent contact between EAB and the respective organization. - 2) Keep EAB informed of the respective organization's activities and projects. - 3) Representative assignments include, but are not limited to, the following: Legislative Council, External Vice-President of Local Affairs, Human Rights Board, Coastal Fund, AS Recycling, AS Department of Public Worms, The Green Initiative Fund, Campus Chancellor's Sustainability Committee. - 4) If voting membership is desired, the representative must formally commit to the Co-Chairs that he/she will fulfill voting membership requirements, established in section (G). - X) Duties and Responsibilities of the Coordinators: - 1) Coordinate associated activities assigned by EAB. - 2) Keep EAB informed of the progress of the activities. - 3) Send weekly reminder emails to all interested members. - 4) If voting membership is desired, the coordinator must formally commit to the Co-Chairs that he/she will fulfill voting membership requirements, established in section (G). - Y) Duties and Responsibilities of the Working Group Leaders. - 1) Serve as the lead organizer for a project, to be approved and assigned by EAB. - 2) Keep EAB informed of the working group's progress. - 3) Keep record of names, emails, and numbers of participating members. - 4) Working groups and leadership roles will be developed by EAB as needed. - 5) If voting membership is desired, the working group leader must formally commit to the Co-Chairs that he/she will fulfill voting membership requirements, established in section (G).